jbreckmckye/trkl/README.md

 # trkl
-Reactive JavaScript programming in under 500 bytes.
+Reactive JavaScript programming in 400 bytes.

-For just a meagre **464 bytes** (minified and gzipped), you get
+For just a meagre **401 bytes** (minified and gzipped), you get

 - observables with a pub/sub interface
 - powerful Knockout.js-style computeds with proper "magical" dependency tracking
-- history tracking
 - circular reference detection

 This is more of a proof of concept than anything else - to see how much we can do with the least scripting.
 The basic idea is to provide the most 'bang for buck' in terms of bytes down the wire versus expressiveness and utility.